dgaines2/vasp_manager/README.md

 module`.
 As of now, only CORI at NERSC and QUEST from Northwestern University are supported.

+Vasp input creation is automatic, and so is job submission and analysis.
+Simply rerun the main script and any calculations that are ready for the next type of calculation will be created and submitted.
+The bulk moduli analysis is carried out in the backend using the open-source `Pymatgen` software, and elastic constant analysis is through custom personal scripts.

-The main function is `vasp_manager.calculation_manager.manage_calculations()`
+The main function is `vasp_manager.calculation_manager.manage_calculations()` which takes in a list of calculation modes.
+See the documentation for more details.

 *Note:
 I plan to package everything into a class soon.
 Additionally, At this point,